GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 <kbd>![instructions-to-onboard-device-to-seed](assets/images/seed/onboard-device.png)</kbd>

 > **Notes**:
->- Refer to [SEED onboarding and related FAQs](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices) for step-by-step instructions to onboard a device to SEED.
+>- Refer to [SEED onboarding](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/onboard-device/onboard-device-to-seed) and [FAQs](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/seed-faqs) for step-by-step instructions to onboard a device to SEED.
 >- Ensure there are no spaces at the beginning and at the end of the Intune device ID.

 After you submit the Intune device ID, the following success message is displayed.